Top Tips for Football Betting Success

 If the tipster writes for various publications, make sure to read through their work extensively.

 Ask yourself whether you would have used their tips for betting on football in the past.

 If the answer is yes, and you’re satisfied with their online presence, it may be worth looking into their recommendations more.

 3. Make Sure the Tips Are Backed up by Data

-Never use an author's football betting tips if there is no rationale behind them.
-If a tipster provides in-depth statistics about player/team performance and can illustrate their recommendations by using those statistics then it makes it easier for you to make an informed decision on whether to act on their tips.
+Never use football betting tips if there is no rationale behind them.
+If a tipster provides in-depth statistics about player/team performance and can justify their tips using those stats, then it's easier for you to make an informed decision on whether to act on their tips.

-5. Only Accept Tips from an Author Who Is Using Them to Bet Too
+5. Only Accept Tips from an Author Who is Backing Them

 Recommended Betting Sites